mn1/disease_trends/README.md

 ## Python 3.4

-This may work with other Python3.x versions, but I have only tested it with Python 3.4
+This may work with other Python3.x versions, but it has only been tested with Python 3.4.

-    sudo yum update
+    sudo yum -y update
-    sudo yum install python34
+    sudo yum -y install python34

 ## Libraries